blzserdos/parafac2_microbiome/readme.md

 ### Reproducing the Analysis

-This analysis can be fully reproduced in two main steps.
+The analysis can be reproduced in two main steps.

 **Step 1: Setup the Environment** 🖥️